To register for these lectures, please contact email@example.com

 Sunday, November 1 from 4-6 pm EST The Poetic Principle As a Force for Universal History Lecturer: Gerry Therrien

-Sunday, November 8 from 4-6 pm EST Shakespeare, Schiller and Pushkin: The Role of Art in Elevating a Citizenry Lecturer: Cynthia Chung, co-founder of the Rising Tide Foundation
+Sunday, November 15 from 4-6 pm EST The Russian Poet of Freedom: On Pushkin’s “Little Tragedies” and the Law of Nemesis Lecturer: Cynthia Chung, co-founder of the Rising Tide Foundation

-Sunday, November 15 from 4-6 pm EST Lecturer: Asad Wasti
+Sunday, November 22 from 4-6 pm EST Representation of Muslim Culture in Western Literature Lecturer: Asad Wasti

-Sunday, November 29 from 4-6 pm EST Benjamin West’s Creation of a New Paradigm in Art and Statecraft Lecturer: Matthew Ehret, editor-in-chief of the Canadian Patriot Review and co-founder of the Rising Tide Foundation
+Sunday, December 6 from 4-6 pm EST Cultural Warfare and the American Revolution: Franklin, West and Morse Revisited Lecturer: Matthew Ehret, editor-in-chief of the Canadian Patriot Review and co-founder of the Rising Tide Foundation

 Feature Image: Death and the Sculptor by Daniel Chester French